 What To Look For When Buying LED Strips

-We are often asked why our LED strips are more expensive than those you might find on Amazon or eBay etc. Like anything, not all LED strips are created alike.
+With all the DIY strips on the market, we are often asked why Loxone LED strips are more expensive than those you might find on Amazon or eBay.
 There can be significant differences in the quality of the chips, resistors and coatings, which necessitate a higher price tag.
-Put simply, it’s a case of ‘buy cheap, buy twice’.
+Put simply, it’s a case of ‘buy cheap, buy twice’

 We’re not suggesting that you need to go out and spend a fortune on LED strips; instead, what’s more important is that you seek out quality strips that will last.
-How can you tell which LED strips are high quality and which aren’t?
-Besides good old fashioned common sense, here are four things to watch out for when buying your strips.
+But how can you tell which LED strips are high quality and which aren’t?
+Here are four things to watch out for when buying your strips.

 1.)
 Number of LED chips and distance between them: